 Consumers can purchase radon test kits for their homes from a number of outlets.
 The Kansas Radon Program distributes short-term radon test kits through the Kansas State University Research and Extension service.
 Consumers can contact their count Extension office and inquire about availability and costs, which are under $10, inclusive of all costs.
-Instructions on how to perform a test using these kits are available at here.
+Instructions on how to perform a test using these kits are available in English and in Spanish.
 Most home improvement stores also stock or can order a variety of test kit brands.
 Additionally, radon test kits can be purchased directly from the manufacturers, many of whom are listed elsewhere on this website.

 Yes.
 The largest source of error in radon testing does not come from the type of device used, but rather from the failure to maintain appropriate closed house conditions during the period of the test.
 It is important to carefully follow test kit instructions if you want accurate results.
 The accuracy of almost all commercially available radon measurement devices has been evaluated in the Environmental Protection Agency's (EPA) Radon Measurement Proficiency Program (RMP).
 This program exposed the devices to established radon levels and returned them to the company or individual for evaluation.
 A minimum passing requirement was that the result must have been within plus or minus 25% of the established radon levels.
 Most devices have better performance at the EPA guideline level of 4 picocuries per liter of air.
 Laboratories and measurement service providers have quality assurance programs and controls to maintain reliable performance and accurate results.